SpaceCowboy-71/EBPE-exam-questions-answered/EBPE-2023-exam-questions-answered.md

    - Anaerobic: ~1-5 % excess sludge, ~90 % biogas (~70 % CH4, ~30 % CO2), ~5-10 % effluent\
      Methanogenesis is anaerobic, formed from acetic acid.
 6. **Describe the 4-step model of the anaerobic digestion process.**
-   - Hydrolysis: breaking down complex organic compounds to simple ones (carbohydrages, proteins, fats to sugars, amino acids, fatty acids)
+   - Hydrolysis: breaking down complex organic compounds to simple ones (carbohydrates, proteins, fats to sugars, amino acids, fatty acids)
    - Acidification: conversion of simple organic components to organic acids and alcohols, CO2, NH4 and H2
    - Acetogenesis: Conversion of organic acids to acetic acid, CO2 and H2
    - Methanogenesis: Conversion of acetic acid to methane and CO2